nesl/hide-and-seek-challenge/readme.md

 The second metric is 1-step-ahead prediction, where a NN is trained to predict the value of all features at the last time step in the clinical time series.
 Like the feature prediction, two networks are trained - one for the original data, and another for the privacy-preserving data.
 Both are evaluated on some testing set (of the original data), with the hopes that the NN trained on privacy-preserving data performs comparably to the NN trained on the original training data.

 On the other hand, this competition formulates privacy as vulnerability to membership inference attacks.
 In a broad sense, the goal of membership inference attacks is to infer whether or not a given data point was part of a given dataset.

-In this competition, an seeker has data from multiple patients (i.e. call them A,B,C,D).
-However, privacy-preserving data is generated from some subset of patients (i.e. B,C) - the seekers are assumed to have more data than than the hiders.
-If seekers can determine which of the original patients (A,B,C,D) correspond to the privacy-preserving data (i.e. B,C), they have successfully performed the membership inference attack.
-The goal of hiders is to generate synthetic data that prevents the success of such attacks.
+Particulary in this competition, the full dataset (also known as the **enlarged dataset**) contains data from multiple patients (e.g. we can call them A,B,C,D).
+On the hider side, the privacy-preserving data (or **synthetic dataset**, marked as E,F) is generated from a subset of patients (e.g. B,C).
+The seekers will have access to both the enlarged dataset and the synthetic dataset (i.e., A,B,C,D,E,F), while the hiders have access to (B,C) only.
+If seekers can determine which of the original patients (A,B,C,D) are used to generate the privacy-preserving data (E,F), they have successfully performed the membership inference attack.
+In this example, the ideal output of the seeker is (B,C). he goal of hiders is to generate synthetic data that prevents the success of such attacks.

 ### 1.3.
 Summary of goals
-There are two roles (types of algorithms) in this challenge, namely the **hider** and the **seeker**
+Again, there are two roles (types of algorithms) in this challenge, namely the **hider** and the **seeker**

 Hiders must generate synthetic data from a subset of randomly chosen patients in the AmsterdamUMCdb.
 The synthetic data must meet a minimal threshold on both feature prediction, as well as one-step ahead prediction.
 In addition, it must minimize the success of membership inference attacks.

 Seekers must perform membership inference attacks on the synthesized data from the hiders.
-Seekers have access to N users' clinical time series data.
-Of this data, hiders are given N/2 users' data in order to generate their synthetic data.
-Seekers are not aware of which N/2 users were given to the hiders.
-Thus, seekers must determine which of the N/2 users from the original data were used to generate the synthetic data.
-In other words, this is a binary classification - either each user was 'originating member' (used to create the synthetic data) or a 'non member' (not used to create the synthetic data).
+Seekers have access to 2N users' clinical time series data (known as the enlarged data).
+Of this data, hiders are given half of the users' data (size N) in order to generate their synthetic data.
+Seekers are not aware of which N users were given to the hiders.
+Thus, seekers must determine which of the N users from the enlarged data were used to generate the synthetic data.
+In other words, this is a binary classification - each user in the enlarged dataset is either  'originating member' (used to create the synthetic data) or a 'non member' (not used to create the synthetic data).

 ### 1.4.
 Additional Challenge Resources